videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ![VideoSDK React JS Quick Start Architecture](/img/react-quick-start.png)

-You will be working on two files:
+You will be working on the following files:

 - API.js: Responsible for handling API calls such as generating unique meetingId and token
 - App.js: Responsible for rendering `MeetingView` and joining the meeting.